Nick Webster: Coaching

 Webster is a licensed coach with the United States Soccer Federation and the United Soccer Coaches holding his A, B, C & D licenses along with the highly respected Premier Diploma and the much sought Director of Coaching Diploma.
 In January 2017, Webster successfully completed his United Soccer Coaches Master Coach and Soccer Leader diploma, graduating with a distinguished pass.
 He also holds the Advanced National Goalkeeping Diploma.

 Webster grew up in São Paulo, Brazil, and North London, England, attending some of the biggest club soccer matches in the world.
-In 1987 Webster immigrated to the United States and shortly thereafter began his soccer coaching career at Occidental College, Los Angeles as the men's assistant to Lowell Thomas.
+Webster began his soccer coaching career at Occidental College, Los Angeles as the men's assistant to Lowell Thomas.
 In his one season with the Tigers, Webster helped the team to 2nd place in The Southern California Intercollegiate Athletic Conference.

-In 1997 he moved to Windward High School, Los Angeles to become the Head Coach of Boys' Varsity team.
+He then moved to Windward High School, Los Angeles to become the Head Coach of Boys' Varsity team.
 In his first season, the Wildcats won the first of eight League Championships.
-In 2004 as an unseeded school, the Wildcats won their first ever boys' CIF Southern Section title defeating Carpentaria High School 2-1.
+As an unseeded school, the Wildcats won their first ever boys' CIF Southern Section title defeating Carpentaria High School 2-1.
 Webster was named CIF Southern Section Division VI Coach of the Year.

 In May 2012, Webster was appointed 1st team coach for Cal FC under the management of Eric Wynalda.
 The team from Thousand Oaks embarked on a historic run in the US Open Cup, beating the Kitsap Pumas, the Wilmington Hammerheads and the Portland Timbers, the first time an amateur team had ever beaten an MLS team in the US Open Cup.
 The run was finally ended by the three-time defending champions, Seattle Sounders FC.